INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 - The CRCDS Director of Technology may be asked to obtain email logs in order to determine the last log in and/or access of the CRCDS network.

-Once all the information is collected and documented, and the Director of Facilities has been notified, CRCDS staff may contact the local police department to report the information.
-(Note: If in the course of gathering information as described above, foul play is evident or strongly indicated, the police should be contacted immediately.)
+Once all the information is collected and documented, and the Director of Facilities has been notified, CRCDS staff will conduct a prompt investigation and/or contact the local police department to report the information.
+In no event will CRCDS contact the local police department more than 24 hours after receiving the report, provided the student remains missing at that time.
+(Note: If in the course of gathering information as described above, foul play is evident or strongly indicated, the police will be contacted immediately.)
 If it is necessary to contact the local or state authorities, police procedure and protocol will be followed and the investigative practices will be assumed by the appropriate law enforcement authorities.